Jaidor/Jideola-Project/README.md

 # Jideola-Project

-Clone the repo, migrate it to your localbost and run...
+Once the repo is been Clone and migrated to localhost, it has to be kept inside a folder called projects in your localhost...

-This project is based on Register, Login & Logout
-Also you will need to download the sql database to test.
+This project is based on Register, Login & Logout. endpoints Also you will need to download the sql database to test.

 Endpoints :